LotanVDC/famAI/README.md

 Zhong Wu [@johnonsoftware](https://twitter.com/johnonsoftware), [Autodesk Platform Service](http://aps.autodesk.com)
 # famAI

 famAI turns natural language into real Revit families using Autodesk Platform Services Design Automation.
-Describe a window (dimensions in mm/cm/m or imperial), review a live QA preview, then create and download the RFAno Revit desktop required.
+Describe a window (dimensions in mm/cm/m or imperial), review a live QA preview, then create and download the RFA—no Revit desktop required.
 Includes a cost-free Test mode that shows the exact APS payload without running a job, BIM 360 integration for storage, and a clean single UI at /.

+## Security and Secrets
+- Never commit API keys.
+Configure `GEMINI_API_KEY` and APS credentials in a local `.env` file.
+- Ensure `.env` is gitignored; use `.env.example` for placeholders only.
+- If a key is exposed publicly (e.g., via Git history), rotate it immediately in the provider console, revoke the leaked key, and force-push a cleanup commit after purging the secret from history if needed.